misingnoglic/misingnoglic.github.io/index.md

 - Click "Home" to come back to this page...
 I guess
 - Click "Portfolio" to see some of the code things I've made
 - Click "Resume" if you're interested in that.

+The template is Daktilo, which you can download [here](https://github.com/kronik3r/daktilo)